hariguchi/rtacl/README.md

 std::string rtacl::sockItem::str ();
 ```

-Converts the 6 tuples into a string.
+Converts the 6-tuple into a string.

 ##### Template Parameters